scalabli/yadig/docs/logging.rst

 Logging
 =======

-Flask uses standard Python :mod:`logging`.
-Messages about your Flask application are logged with :meth:`app.logger <flask.Flask.logger>`, which takes the same name as :attr:`app.name <flask.Flask.name>`.
+Citus uses standard Python :mod:`logging`.
+Messages about your Citus application are logged with :meth:`app.logger <citus.API.logger>`, which takes the same name as :attr:`app.name <citus.API.name>`.
 This logger can also be used to log your own messages.

 .. code-block:: python